gar1t/ChicagoML/devml/unconference.md

 shorter so that we can spend more time time in break-out sessions working on specific problems.
 This is a tendency rather than a rule.

-While self-organized, ChicagoML unconferences draw from patterns that have worked well in similar events:
+While self-organized, devML unconferences draw from patterns that have worked well in similar events:

 - Provide one or more dedicated periods for [lightning